michaloblastni/targeted-individual-simulator/README.md

 It can be modeled conceptually as the sense, reason and act framework.

 # Physical design
 $5 electronics can implement the sense, reason and act framework.
-It is an offline voice recognition agent that reasons and acts (incl. by responding with text to voice): https://www.youtube.com/watch?v=dAqX4CmozfM&ab_channel=techiesms
+It is an offline voice recognition agent that reasons and acts (incl. by responding with voice): https://www.youtube.com/watch?v=dAqX4CmozfM&ab_channel=techiesms

 The electronics can be purchased at https://www.aliexpress.com/item/1005008356177308.html